Original Air Date: January 6, 1961

 When Mr. Gallegos (played by Vladimir Sokoloff who appeared in many Hollywood classics including The Magnificent Seven and For Whom The Bell Tolls) pleads with the townspeople to forgive his son.
 Sykes, seeing an opportunity to exploit the old man, sells him “magic” dust to help save Luis.
 However, when the moment of execution comes the rope breaks and Luis is spared.
 The townsfolk label it a divine miracle and allow Luis to live.
 In complete befuddlement, Sykes gives away the money he took from the elder Gallegos to a group of children.

-“Dust” is a nicely paced episode that captures a brief moment in time during the 19th century.
-Jerry Goldsmith delivers a perfectly paced, haunting score for this episode.
-The viewer truly feels the desperation, superstition, exhaustion, and perhaps dehydration of the townsfolk.
+“Dust” is a nicely paced episode that captures a brief moment in time during the 19th century, infused with a bit of superstition and magic.
+Jerry Goldsmith delivers a wonderfully haunting score for this episode which crescendos as the viewer feels the desperation, superstition, exhaustion, and perhaps dehydration of the townsfolk in this remote Southwest town.

 The Twilight Zone Trivia: